 State.
-This includes any state, any of its political subdivisions, the District of Columbia, and the American Red Cross.
+This includes any state, any of its political subdivisions, the District of Columbia. and the American Red Cross.
 Treat an Indian tribal government as a state only if transactions involve the exercise of an essential tribal government function.

-Terminal operator.
-This is any person that owns, operates, or otherwise controls a terminal.
-A terminal is a storage and distribution facility that is supplied by pipeline or vessel, and from which fuel may be removed at a rack.
+Terminal.
+This is a storage and distribution facility that is supplied by pipeline or vessel, and from which fuel may be removed at a rack.
 It does not include a facility at which gasoline blendstocks are used in the manufacture of products other than finished gasoline if no gasoline is removed from the facility.
-Also effective January 2, 1998. a terminal does not include a facility operated by a registrant if all the finished gasoline and undyed diesel fuel stored at the facility has been taxed previously upon removal from a refinery or terminal.
+A terminal does not include a facility operated by a registrant if all the finished gasoline and undyed diesel fuel stored at the facility has been taxed previously upon removal from a refinery or terminal.